Anting (behavior): Food preparation

 The food preparation hypothesis suggests that birds rub the ant in its feathers to remove a substance on the ant.
 Ants produce formic acid as an anti-predator adaptation.
 Thus, when an ant feels threatened, as when in the beak of a bird, it will spray formic acid.
 It is suggested that birds then rub the ants in their feathers to remove the harmful formic acid.
 The bird will then ingest the ant.
 This can be seen in European starlings, Sturnus vulgaris.

 Sensory self-stimulation

-Anting has been compared to human activities such as smoking and other external stimuli that serve no biological purpose and is just for self-stimulation.
+Anting has been compared to human activities such as smoking and other external stimuli that serve no biological purpose and are just for self-stimulation.
 This hypothesis has been suggested as anting has no obvious function, it is non-adaptive, birds are said to achieve pleasure from anting and anting has characteristics of a habit.
 However, there is no definitive evidence that sensory self-stimulation is the purpose of anting in birds.
-There have been several studies that claim to prove this hypothesis while others say just the opposite.
+There have been several studies that claim to prove this hypothesis while others say the opposite.